Nigel Farthing (Chairman)

 Now retired, Peter worked for Suffolk County Council for 30 years in the field of environmental conservation and during that time built up considerable knowledge of the ecology of Suffolk, wildlife conservation priorities and initiatives.
 He has a strong academic and practical background in wildlife and landscape conservation, and is a passionate defender of the rural character and wildlife of the county.
 A past vice chairman of Suffolk Wildlife Trust, and former chairman of the Stowmarket group, Peter has also been voluntary warden at Bonny Wood since the Trust acquired it in 1987.

-Since graduating from UEA in Environmental Sciences Steff has gained experience leading a range of successful environmental and sustainability initiatives.
+Since graduating from UEA with a first class honours degree in Environmental Sciences, Stephanie has gained experience leading a range of successful environmental and sustainability initiatives.
 Her expertise lies in behaviour change, communications and PR, as well as project management, partnership working and local government.
-She is a committed environmentalist with a professional and personal dedication to protecting the environment, conserving biodiversity and educating and inspiring others.
+Stephanie is a committed environmentalist with a professional and personal dedication to protecting the environment, conserving biodiversity, and educating and inspiring others to do the same.
+Stephanie has volunteered at Carlton Marshes as Wildlife Watch Leader for the past seven years.

 Simon was brought up in Suffolk, backing on to what is now Camps Heath reserve.
 He worked as Managing Consulting Partner at PwC for 30 years and is now a freelance consultant and farmer with Red Poll cattle, Suffolk sheep and two Large Black pigs at a farm near Blythburgh that he and his wife have been creating /restoring for nearly 30 years.
 The farm is in HLS and is a haven for wildlife in the Blyth Valley.
 He is a long time SWT member and keen to contribute to how the Trust can make a positive and sustainable contribution to wildlife and the environment in the whole of Suffolk.
 Enjoys being Chairman of two charitable Trusts - one giving advice on how technology can help the young disabled, the other provides flats and support for young London (age 17-24 ) homeless to help them find stability and work.